joutria/pokemon-router/README.md

 ## Features

 - **Trainer Login:** Enter your name to access the Pokédex.
 Name is saved in browser memory.
-- **Pokémon List:** Browse all Pokémon with responsive grid and search.
+- **Pokemon List:** Browse all Pokémon with responsive grid and search.
-- **Pokémon Card:** Click a Pokémon to view details, stats, types, and all moves.
+- **Pokemon Card:** Click a Pokemon to view details, stats, types, and all moves.
-- **Collapsible Moves:** Expand/collapse the full moves list for each Pokémon.
+- **Collapsible Moves:** Expand/collapse the full moves list for each Pokemon.
 - **Loading Skeletons:** See animated placeholders while data loads.
 - **Modern UI:** Clean, responsive design with custom fonts and color coding.